llfisher932/Simple-Movie-Website/README.md

 ## Features

 - Search and View movies using TMDB
+- Sort movies by different metrics
 - User registration and login (with session authentication)
 - Submit movie reviews with star ratings (1-5 stars)
 - View the 4 most recent reviews for each movie
 - Responsive modal for movie details and reviews
-- Responsive webpage for all screeen sizes.
+- Responsive webpage for all screeen sizes
 - Passwords securely hashed with bcrypt
 - Session handling with `express-session`